ajnart/homarr-docs/docs/introduction/installation.md

 ---

 ## Installation on Synology
-The installation process is also quite easy and fast on Synology devices.
+The installation process is quite easy and fast on Synology devices.
-Since this method is used less often, we recommend you the thiry party guide of mariushosting.
+Since this method is used less often, we recommend you to follow this guide written by mariushosting.

 https://mariushosting.com/how-to-install-homarr-on-your-synology-nas/

 :::note

-This is a third party guide - we do not garantuee if it's up to date nor offer support.
-Use at your own risk.
+This is a third party guide!
+It might not be up-to-date, nor do we offer official support.

 :::